Server-side Rendering Integration With Flagship [SSR]

 Please refer to this article link to set up a NextJS project.

-Once your project is set up, you need to install and initialize the Flagship React SDK.
+Once your project has been set up, you will need to install and initialize the Flagship React SDK.

 yarn add @flagship.io/react-sdk